beckoningstranger/pp2-mines/README.md

   * Here users can learn what Minesweeper is and how to play the game.

   * The two clickable buttons at the top of the playing field are also briefly explained.
-They are the only elements that are not completely straight-forward.
+They are the only elements that are not completely straightforward.

-  * At the bottom they can also see what it looks like to win and lose a game.
+  * At the bottom of the page users can also see what it looks like to win and lose a game.

   ![How To Play Section](/assets/readme-images/how_to_play.jpg)